-The basic model INPUT: Man-hours Service is Repeated N times a year and materials USE: Infrastructure; buildings and Basic needs
+INPUT: Man-hours Service is Repeated N times a year Biological and mineral materials USE: Infrastructure; buildings and equipment Basic needs services

 Step one: modeling the enterprise

 To aid the unitization process, a simplified model of the enterprise can be helpful.
 As shown in the diagram above, any operation has an input of biomass or minerals in the form of raw materials or components (technical nutrients) and man-hours and/or service hours.
 The operations need technical and biological assets (bottom pane) that make up the infrastructure of the operation.
 Examples: workshops, tools, fields, cows.